cloudmesh-community/sp19-516-135/project-code/cloudmesh-keys/README.md

 We can encrypt and decrypt files using generated random key.
 The workflow are decribed as following:

-**First step** You need have a public-private key which used to encrypt and decrypt files.
-If you don't have, you can run `config ssh keygen` to generate a key pair.
+**First step** Key Generation: You need have a public-private key which used to encrypt and decrypt files.
+Keys must be generated with `ssh-keygen -t rsa -m pem` , `openssl rsa -in ~/.ssh/id_rsa -out ~/.ssh/id_rsa.pem` or you can run `config ssh keygen` to generate a key pair.
+If you have, you can skip this step.

+**Second step** You need have a public-private key which used to encrypt and decrypt files.
+If you don't have, .
 If you have, you can skip this step.

 * `client_secret.json`
 * `google-drive-credentials.json`